Galeodan & The Galeodan Suites

 While operators are generally assiduous with cleaning equipment between trips, having your own equipment, including short wetsuits, will provide more peace of mind.
 You will also be able to take advantage of the excellent snorkelling around town.

-If the timing of your return to the United States or other parts requires you to take a Covid test before leaving Galapagos, you can do this in San Cristobal or Santa Cruz.
-We are happy to make appointments for our guests at the Hospital Oskar Jandl in San Cristobal which is just a short walk from the Galeodan Suites.
+If the timing of your return to the United States or other parts requires you to take a Covid test before leaving Galapagos, you can get a rapid antigen or RT-PCR test in San Cristobal or Santa Cruz .
+We are happy to help our guests make an appropriate appointment in one of the nearby clinics.